YPares/nushellWith/README.md

 This flake also provides as Nix derivations some nushell libraries and plugins, so you don't have to write nix derivations for them and deal with their own dependencies.
-All plugins from crates.io are procedurally packaged, which means some may fail to build due to their system dependencies not being explicitly listed [here](./nix-src/plugin-sysdeps.nix).
-Besides, plugins are tested to check that they can be loaded with the latest Nushell version, therefore some may build successfully but not be usable because they use older versions of the `nu-plugin` or `nu-protocol` crates.
+All plugins from crates.io (ie. every package named `nu_plugin_*`) are [packaged](./plugin-list.toml), which means some may fail to build due to their system dependencies not being explicitly listed [here](./nix-src/plugin-sysdeps.nix).
+Besides, plugins are tested to check that they can be loaded with the latest Nushell version (notably, some may build successfully but not be usable because they use too old a version of the `nu-plugin` or `nu-protocol` crates).

 See the [garnix build results](https://garnix.io/repo/YPares/nushellWith) to know which plugins failed to build or load, and [this list from